bshaffer/sfThemeGeneratorPlugin/README.md

     # So does this!
     $ php symfony theme:generate default --application=frontend --model=MyModel --accept-defaults

+The `accept-defaults` option will prevent the plugin from prompting you for default values.
 Pretty cool, right?
 So what else do you get with this plugin?
 Check out my [sfHadoriThemePlugin](http://github.com/bshaffer/sfHadoriThemePlugin) to really see these themes in action.
 You won't be disappointed!

 How do I create my own theme?
 -----------------------------